AndreaKinder/copilot-cli.nvim/README.md

 - Use the keymap `<leader>og` to open and close the Gemini CLI window.
 - In visual mode, select one or more lines and use the keymap `<leader>sg` to send the selected text to the Gemini CLI.
 If the CLI window is not open, a floating message will prompt you to open it first.

-When you first run the plugin, it will check if you have the `gemini` CLI installed.
+When you first run the plugin, it will check if you have the `copilot` CLI installed.
 If not, it will prompt you to install it.